laurensuniga/Project-0/README.md

 # MVP:

-* The game I want to make is the card game war.

 * Two players.
 One human and one cpu.

+* I want to allow the Player to control most of the game.

+* Rules button that will have the rules appear and disappear when clicked.

-* I want to allow the Player to control most of the game and when the player pushes a buttom to flip a card it'll trigger the computer to flip their card as well since the two cards need to be flipped at the same time.
+* When the player pushes a buttom to flip a card it'll trigger the computer to flip their card as well since the two cards need to be flipped at the same time.

-* If two cards pop up and they are the same then a pop up screen pops up that signifies its time to go to war.
+* When the two cards are the same then the game will automatically pull out two more cards for each player.

-* There will be a button on the pop up that will trigger a face up and face down card to be pulled from the deck.
+* The game will then compare the face up cards and give the player with the higher card all the currently played cards

-# Strech Goals

-* Creating the game to have a nicer design over all.